Why Should I Attend TWU?

 The Online RN to BSN degree can be completed in a year or more depending on an incoming student’s existing college credits and the rate at which courses are taken.
 All College Requirements are adjusted for applicants who have completed an Associate of Science in Nursing from a regionally accredited post-secondary institution.

-Faith Community Nursing is a new specialty recognized by the American Nurses Association and focuses on providing care to the whole person – body, mind, and spirit.
-The Center for Faith Community Nursing at Tennessee Wesleyan College Fort Sanders Nursing Department will provide continuing education workshops for Parish Nurses and others interested in providing spiritual care to patients/clients.
-A complete Faith Community Nursing training program will be offered to meet community interest as the need arises.
-For more information, please call the Center at TWC-FSN, 865-777-5100 or reply to Lisa Kirkland, MS, RN, CRRNat firstname.lastname@example.org.
+Faith Community Nursing is a specialty recognized by the American Nurses Association and focuses on providing care to the whole person – body, mind, and spirit.
+The Center for Faith Community Nursing at Tennessee Wesleyan University Fort Sanders Nursing Department will provide continuing education workshops for Faith Community Nurses and others interested in providing spiritual care to patients/clients.
+A complete Foundations of Faith Community Nursing course will be offered to meet community interest as the need arises.
+For more information, please call the Center at TWU-FSN, (865) 777-5100 or reply to Lisa Kirkland, PhD, MS, RN, CRRN at firstname.lastname@example.org.

-For more about Parish/Faith Community Nursing, click here.
+For more about Faith Community Nursing, click here.

-Tennessee Wesleyan College – Fort Sanders Nursing is a member institution of the Rho Mu Chapter of Sigma Theta Tau International Honor Society for Nursing.
-For more information contact Glenda Ramsey, MSN, RN, at (865) 777-5100 or email@example.com.
+Tennessee Wesleyan University – Fort Sanders Nursing is a member institution of the Rho Mu Chapter of Sigma Theta Tau International Honor Society for Nursing.
+For more information contact Nancy Hinkle, MSN, RN, at (865) 777-5100 or email@example.com.

 For Information Contact: